Jason2Brownlee/MachineLearningMischief/examples/p_hacking.md

 * [p-Hacking Feature Selection](p_hacking_feature_selection.md): _Vary feature subsets of a dataset in order to fit a model with significantly better performance._
 * [p-Hacking the Learning Algorithm](p_hacking_learning_algorithm.md) _Vary the random numbers used by a learning algorithm in order to get a significantly better result._

+## What Does a p-Hacked Result Mean?

+From a statistical perspective, when we say two samples are different and that the difference is significant according to a statistical test, we are typically referring to the rejection of the null hypothesis in favor of the alternative hypothesis based on a test statistic.

+Here's what this means, and why p-hacking can make this problematic:

+### What Statistical Significance Means
+1. **Null Hypothesis (\(H_0\))**:
+   - The null hypothesis posits that there is no true difference between the two samples or groups.
+For example, it might assert that the means of the two samples are equal (\( \mu_1 = \mu_2 \)).

+2. **Alternative Hypothesis (\(H_a\))**:
+   - The alternative hypothesis suggests that there is a true difference between the two samples (\( \mu_1 \neq \mu_2 \)).

+3. **P-Value**:
+   - The p-value quantifies the probability of observing a test statistic as extreme (or more extreme) as the one calculated from the data, assuming the null hypothesis is true.
+   - A low p-value (typically less than 0.05) suggests that such extreme data is unlikely under the null hypothesis, leading to its rejection.

+4. **Statistical Significance**:
+   - When a test concludes "statistical significance," it means the data provides sufficient evidence to reject \(H_0\) at a predefined significance level (\(\alpha\)), often 0.05.

+### The Problem with P-Hacking
+1. **Inflated False Positives**:
+   - The p-value is conditional on the null hypothesis being true and the experimental procedure being followed correctly.
+P-hacking violates this assumption by:
+     - Testing multiple hypotheses without proper correction.
+     - Cherry-picking results or repeating experiments until a significant p-value is found.
+   - This inflates the Type I error rate, leading to a higher likelihood of false positives (erroneously rejecting \(H_0\) when it is actually true).

+2. **Violation of Assumptions**:
+   - Many statistical tests assume random sampling, independence, or a fixed number of hypotheses.
+P-hacking often violates these assumptions, invalidating the reported p-value.

+3. **Misleading Conclusions**:
+   - A significant p-value under p-hacking does not reflect a true effect but rather the exploitation of randomness or bias.
+This can mislead researchers, practitioners, and policymakers into believing a non-existent effect exists.

+4. **Overfitting and Non-Reproducibility**:
+   - P-hacking aligns findings to the specific data sample rather than the underlying population, resulting in overfitted models or findings that fail to generalize.

 ## p-Hacking vs Normal Experimentation

 **What is p-hacking, and what is normal experimental variation in a machine learning project?**